 The large dining space and patio provide enough room for breakfast or lunch meals that turn into meetings, while the efficient takeout operation lets you grab a bagelwich or hot pastrami on rye to get you through the day.
 If you need a little sugar buzz to get you to dinner, try the Black and White Shake topped with a classic black and white cookie.

-There are very few guarantees in Las Vegas, but something you can always count on is that brunch at Bouchon will be the best of your trip.
-This is definitely a blow-out place where you’re going to spend a lot, but if you choose one spot to do that, this should be it.
-It’s great for large groups that want to start the day on a high note, before things inevitably get less classy.
-The brunch menu is classic French, but make sure you order the merguez hash or at least get a plate of it to share.
+There are very few guarantees in Las Vegas, but something you can always count on is that breakfast at Bouchon will be the best of your trip.
+And even though it's more casual than The French Laundry, you’re still going to spend a lot (think a barebones minimum of $50 per person).
+It’s great for large groups that want to start the day on a high note before your friends start throwing back shots of tequila.
+Even though the menu is classic French, make sure you order the merguez hash or at least get a plate of it to share.

-You won’t be the first person to walk into The Bagel Cafe, see the pastry case, and forget that you came here for bagels.
-But that won’t last long once you sit down and look at the menu (printed as a newspaper).
-Get any of the 20 different types of freshly baked bagels at this New York-inspired cafe paired with one of their spreads or as an egg sandwich, just make sure you get at least one order of potato pancakes for the table.
+You won’t be the first person to walk into The Bagel Cafe, see the deli counter and pastry cases, and forget that you came here for bagels.
+But that distraction (and temptation) won’t last long when the host seats you at a table and you look at the menu printed as a newspaper.
+Get any of the 20 different types of freshly baked bagels at this New York-inspired cafe paired with one of their spreads or as an egg sandwich—just make sure you get at least one order of potato pancakes for the table.
 It’s the ideal place to bring a group of friends together to complain about the heat and start planning the day.